 Have you found any other options to be veganizable?
 Did you find something amazing that we missed?
 Let us know by tagging #worldofvegan and sharing your favorite vegan creations at Subway with all of us!

-Disclaimer: At the time of this article, the foods mentioned above are vegan.
+Disclaimer: At the time of this Subway article (last updated in 2022), the foods mentioned above are vegan.
 Since restaurants constantly update their menus and add or take away items, please keep this in mind when ordering your food.
 There may be new items that are vegan and not listed or items listed here as vegan, which are no longer vegan.
 Take care to double-check.